umbraco/UmbracoDocs/14/umbraco-cms/tutorials/members-registration-and-login.md

 1. Navigate to the Content section.
 2. Create a new page that should only be visible to "Premium" members.

-Once created, click the menu icon (•••) to bring up the page options, and pick "Restrict Public Access":
+ 3. Click the menu icon (•••) to bring up the page options, and pick "Restrict Public Access" once created.

 ![Restricting public access to content](images/v14-restrict-content-access.png)